Moxtra/moxtra-bot-sdk-java/README.md

-# Moxtra Bot SDK for Java
+# Moxtra Bot SDK for Java with Spring Boot

-Moxtra Bot SDK is for building Spring Boot based application that will ease and streamline the Bot development for Moxtra's business collaboration platform.
+Moxtra Bot SDK is for building Spring Boot based `Bot application` that will ease and streamline the Bot development for Moxtra's business collaboration platform.
 The design allows developers to focus on application logic instead of APIs for sending and receiving data payload.

 ```java
 @Component